fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

-> Can you make a video where you compare .Net core and Spring boot and possibly reflect on their predecessors ASP and Spring?
+> Can you make a video where you compare .Net core and Spring boot and possibly reflect on their predecessors .Net and Spring?

 > Can you make a video where you show the difference between juniors and seniors with a focus on testing?